wwu-mentors/ReactSpace-Workshop/README.md

 Great now we got an input, but right now that text isn't really going anywhere.
 We need a way to get ahold of the text so that we can send our post to the ReactSpace servers.

 To do this we will need to introduce a few concepts.
-First is the concept of "state".
-The React.Component Class has a property call "state".
-You can add anything to "state".
-The cool thing is that everytime you change state, the component will re-render.
-This allows us to change the UI as the state inside our app changes.
+First is the concept of `state`.
+The `React.Component` Class has a property call `state`.
+You can add anything to `state`.
+The cool thing is that everytime you change `state`, the component will re-render.
+This allows us to change the UI as the `state` inside our app changes.

 Thats a lot to take in, so lets see an example.